next-crs4/mustapy/README.md

 # musta
-end-to-end pipeline to detect, classify and interpret mutations in cancer
+A novel affordable and reliable framework for accurate detection and comprehensive analysis of somatic mutations in cancer

 ## Contents
 - [Overview](#overview)